P12: Unlearning - Bend It on the Backwards Bike

 - Push versus pull doors: You read the sign.
 It clearly says “PULL.”
 You still push.
 Then push harder.

-Yes, these mistakes seem trivial.
+These moments seem trivial.
 But they reveal something deeper about how human instincts work.
 What we call “intuition” is often just the comfort of familiarity.
-When the context shifts, that familiarity becomes a liability.

 The next time you trust your instincts, pause.
 Ask yourself: